LinderVII/Brachistochrone-Light/README.md

 # Brachistochrone-Light
-Bernouillis Light Refraction solution to the Brachistochrone problem
+Bernouillis Light Refraction solution to the Brachistochrone problem.

+No judgerino, the code is awful